AndrewGuerrero/ng-caryll/README.md

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Update content on dev server

+Run `yarn run remark-documents` to update the markdown content while developing.
+Run `yarn run lunr-index` to update the search index while developing.
+Run `yarn run prestart` to run both scripts with one command.

+## Lint content

+Run `yarn run retext-documents` to lint the markdown content.

 ## Build

 Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Deploy

 Run `firebase deploy --project ng-caryll` to deploy to the project to [Firebase](https://ng-caryll.firebaseapp.com) for the world to see.
 You must build the application first.

 ## Running unit tests